 Common early warning symptoms of meningitis and/or septicaemia

-Many children (and adults) who develop meningitis or septicaemia have 'nonspecific' symptoms at first, such as just feeling or looking generally unwell.
+Many children (and adults) who develop meningitis or septicaemia have 'nonspecific' symptoms at first.
+Thay may, for example, just feel unwell or look generally unwell.
 However, three symptoms that commonly develop early on - often before the more classic symptoms listed later - are:

 - Leg pains - which can become severe and make it hurt to stand or walk.